elixir-ecto/ecto/README.md

 end
 ```

-For each association, Ecto defines a function in `Post` to retrieve the association metadata with the associated entity.
-For example:
+Ecto defines a field for each association:

 ```elixir
 post = Repo.get(Post, 42)